PEZ Outlaws, Beanie Babies, and the Need for Insurance

 There’s a group of collectibles that deserves to be in its own category.
 And because the right name for it doesn’t exist yet, we came up with an acronym of our own.
 We’re calling this group the CCC — short for “collectible cash cows.”

 You may already know a bit about these high-value collectibles that have become internet sensations.
 For one, there’s the Beanie Babies: Patti the Platypus sells at a whopping $6,000.
 That’s right!
-This pellet-stuffed critter costs more than designer Jewelry!
+This pellet-stuffed critter costs more than designer jewelry!
 Before they became fad collectibles, these children’s Toys retailed for five dollars each in the early 1990s.

 Let’s not stop there.
 There’s another collectibles fad worth mentioning — PEZ dispensers.
 Steve Glew, the self-proclaimed “PEZ Outlaw” from Michigan, made about $4 million by selling PEZ dispensers in the U.S. The story has become so famous that there’s even a Netflix documentary about Glew’s adventures.
 The most coveted PEZ dispenser is currently valued at $12,000-$15,000.
 That’s definitely a candy dispenser worth keeping and insuring.